 §3346.
 ELECTION OF COMMISSION.
 At a special meeting called for the election of Trial Commissioners the Master will announce its purpose and will ascertain, by a vote of the Lodge, the number of Commissioners (not less than seven nor more than nine), which it shall deem proper to elect.
 The Master in announcing the purpose shall not make known the name of the accused.
 Each member present will write the name of as many members of the Lodge upon one ballot as shall correspond with the number of Commissioners determined upon, and, upon counting the ballots, such members as shall be found to have received a majority of all the votes cast shall be declared elected as Commissioners.
-In case the full number should not be elected on the first ballot, another ballot will be had for the remainder, in the same manner; and again and again if necessary, until the full number of Commissioners shall have been elected, each by a majority of all the votes cast.
-Nominations of said Commissioners may be made by members who are present at said meeting.
+In case the full number should not be elected on the first ballot, another ballot will be had for the remainder, in the same manner; and again and again if necessary, until the full number of Commissioners may be made by members who are present at said meeting.
 A member need not be present to be eligible for election as a Commissioner if otherwise qualified.
 The Secretary shall, in no case, serve as one of the Commissioners.